openfoodfacts/.github/profile/README.md

 - Hunger Games (React)

   A web app used to gamify contribution.
 It's a React web app that asks questions based on predictions made by Robotoff.

   [The repository](https://github.com/openfoodfacts/hunger-games/) | [What can I work on?](https://github.com/openfoodfacts/hunger-games/issues/37)

 - Other currently important projects:
   - [Open Food Facts Explorer](https://github.com/openfoodfacts/openfoodfacts-explorer) - A new experimental web frontend for Open Food Facts, written in Svelte
   - [Open Food Facts Events](https://github.com/openfoodfacts/openfoodfacts-events) could be the bare bone of gamification, user dashboard, data moderation, but needs help to fix some bug and extend it
-  - [Folksonomy engine](https://github.com/openfoodfacts/folksonomy_api) can help extend annotations with free attributes.
+  - [Folksonomy engine](https://github.com/openfoodfacts/folksonomy_api) can help extend product data with with free attributes (especially useful for Open Products Facts).
 Bug fixes are needed as well as some extensions

 ### 🎨 Design
 * [Design team](https://github.com/openfoodfacts/openfoodfacts-design) ([What can I work on ?](https://github.com/openfoodfacts/openfoodfacts-design/issues/3)) ([UXR & Design project management accross Open Food Facts](https://github.com/orgs/openfoodfacts/projects/11))